We are delighted that you have agreed to act as an External Examiner for one of our PhD Researchers here at Ulster

 Fees for examining

 The fee for examining at PhD level at Ulster is £200 and £150 for an examination at MPhil level.
 This is paid through our Salaries and Wages Department so is subject to normal taxation etc. Our HR Department will require evidence of ‘Right-to-Work’ in the UK, usually by way of passport and/or visa.
 Please remember to bring these with you on the day of the examination.
 For those attending remotely, verification of documentation will be digitally confirmed on the day of the examination.

 Examiners who are not from the UK or Ireland and/or do not have the 'Right-to-Work' in the UK can find out if they need a visa to work in the UK.

 Travelling for a viva

 Where a viva is to be held in person, we would ask that examiners make their own travel arrangements.
 We will reimburse your travel costs when you submit an expenses claim through the online claimant portal here.
 Please retain original receipts and tickets for claims.
 Car mileage rate is 25p per mile.
 The Doctoral College will pay up to a maximum of £300 for return flights (except by prior arrangement).
 Where necessary, External Examiners should endeavour to arrange return flights on the same day, but if this is not possible, we can, exceptionally, arrange accommodation for one night.
 We can also pay for your travel to/from the airport/hotel where required.
-Travel should be undertaken by public transport if possible, taxi fare will only be reimbursed where public transport was not available within the schedule.
+Travel should be undertaken by public transport if possible; taxi fares will only be reimbursed where public transport was not available within the schedule.

-Our Public Transport system is Translink and you can plan your journey through their Journey Planner.
-Please keep all tickets/receipts.
+Our public transport system is Translink and you can plan your journey by bus or train through their Journey Planner.
+Please keep all tickets/receipts for claiming back expenses.
 You might also find useful information on getting to each of our campuses on our Global webpages.